apereo/cas/app/src/main/resources/overlay/README.md

-CAS Overlay Template
+Apereo CAS Overlay Template
 =======================

-CAS WAR overlay to use as a starting template for CAS deployments.
+CAS Overlay to use as a starting template for CAS deployments.

 # Versions